PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "1.3 Essential: Provide module staff details and communication expectations."

-    - Staff contact details are given, including email and office/drop-in hours and appointment booking details where applicable.
+    - Give staff contact details, including email and office/drop-in hours and appointment booking details where applicable.
-    - The desired communication method is given, eg. *Staff will use Announcements to communicate course updates* or *Students should use the Q&A forum for questions about the module* along with an expected response time.
+    - Give the desired communication method, eg. *Staff will use Announcements to communicate course updates* or *Students should use the Q&A forum for questions about the module* along with an expected response time.
     - A placeholder for this information is provided in site templates.

-??? recommended "1.4 Recommended: Site title contains the SITS code and official module name."
+??? essential "1.4 Essential: Site title contains the SITS code and official module name."

     - The SITS code (eg. ABC00001C) and official module name are listed on the [Module Catalogue](https://www.york.ac.uk/students/studying/manage/programmes/module-catalogue/module).
     - This helps users find correct sites easily.